kittytaylor55/Redux-Store/Assets/README.md

 ## Your Task

-Install react, redux, and react-redux
+X Install react, redux, and react-redux
-X create a store.js file in the utils directory import {createStore} from 'redux' import reducers from './reducers' add an initialState variable (leave as empty object to start with) create a store variable by calling createStore with your reducers and initialState variables export default store variable go into the reducers.js file and add export default reducers at the bottom In the src/App.js file import { Provider } from 'react-redux' import store from './store'
+X create a store.js file in the utils directory
+X import {createStore} from 'redux'
+X import reducers from './reducers'
+X add an initialState variable (leave as empty object to start with) X create a store variable by calling createStore with your reducers and X initialState variables
+X export default store variable
+X go into the reducers.js file and add export default reducers at the bottom X In the src/App.js file
+X import { Provider } from 'react-redux'
+X import store from './store'
-Change StoreProvider to just be Provider add store prop and pass icd.n store variable instead of a value property Everywhere we are are doing: const [state, dispatch] = useStoreContext() , replace with: import {useDispatch, useSelector} from 'react-redux' const dispatch = useDispatch() const state = useSelector((state) => state)
+X Change StoreProvider to just be Provider add store prop and pass icd.n store variable instead of a value property X Everywhere we are are doing: const [state, dispatch] = useStoreContext() , replace with: import {useDispatch, useSelector} from 'react-redux' const dispatch = useDispatch() const state = useSelector((state) => state)

-Add the "initial state" value from the utils/GlobalState.js file and add it to the initialState value in the store.js file If you can delete the GlobalState.js file without breaking any functionality, you have successfully refactored app to use redux
+X Add the "initial state" value from the utils/GlobalState.js file and add it to the initialState value in the store.js file X If you can delete the GlobalState.js file without breaking any functionality, you have successfully refactored app to use redux
 (edited)